-The First Reading for this Sunday, May 5, 2019, is from the Acts of the Apostles.
-The text is Acts 9:1-22 and continues the lessons selected from the Acts of the Apostles during the Easter season.
+The First Reading for this Sunday is from the Acts of the Apostles.
+The text is Acts 9:1-22 and continues the lessons selected from Acts during the Easter season.
 This is a very familiar account, generally referred to as the “Conversion of Paul” by most commentaries and Bible translations.
 I am going to give this a little “spin” at the end of the text notes as I provide some sermon ideas.

 The context of the text is interesting to note.
 “The Way” referred to in the second verse is one of the designations for those Jews who are following after Jesus.
 The title may have come from Jesus’ own words in John 14: “I am the way...”
-Saul, who has studied under the best of the Jewish Rabbis, is very zealous and has received permission to travel to Damascus (@150 miles) to search out these followers and capture them and return them to Jerusalem to stand trial before the Sanhedrin.
-The Romans have given authority to the Sanhedrin over Jews outside of Palestine, and so Saul has permission and apparently written commendations to the various synagogues in the Damascus area.
-Damascus in home to a rather large Jewish population and therefore provides a good hiding place for those persecuted Jews believing in Jesus.
-They could blend right in, however, there is strong indication that they are quite vocal about their faith.
+Saul, who has studied under the best of the Jewish Rabbis, is very zealous and received permission to travel to Damascus (approximately 150 miles) to search out these followers, capture them, and return them to Jerusalem to stand trial before the Sanhedrin.
+The Romans have given authority to the Sanhedrin over Jews outside of Palestine.
+So, Saul has permission and apparently written commendations to the various synagogues in the Damascus area.
+Damascus is home to a rather large Jewish population and, therefore, provides a good hiding place for those persecuted Jews believing in Jesus.
+They could blend right in.
+However, there is strong indication they are quite vocal about their faith.

 There are a couple of motifs to make note of in this text.
-The first is “3 days”.
-Saul was blind for three days and then the scales fell from his eyes and he is baptized.
+The first is “three days.”
+Saul was blind for three days.
+Then the scales fell from his eyes, and he is baptized.
 It is hard not to see (no pun intended) the connection of blindness with spiritual blindness and death and baptism with the eyes of faith and new life.
-Although the text does not specifically say so, it would seem that the baptism of Saul is where he begins to be known by his new name “Paul”.
-We first see the reference in 13:9 where it tells us that he was known by both names now.
+Although the text does not specifically say so, it would seem the baptism of Saul is where he begins to be known by his new name, “Paul.”
+We first see the reference in 13:9 where it tells us he was known by both names now.
 His new name would remind him of his new, baptismal identity.
-This happens frequently in the OT where name changes point to the connection to the covenant and the identity as the chosen people of God (Abram—Abraham; Sarai—Sara; Jacob—Israel; etc.)
+This happens frequently in the Old Testament where name changes point to a connection to the Covenant and the identity as the chosen people of God (Abram—Abraham; Sarai—Sara; Jacob—Israel; etc.)

-9:1 ἐμπνέων Present, participle: “to breathe in; to inhale” The idea is that which is breathe in is also breathe out.
+9:1 ἐμπνέων Present Participle: “to breathe in; to inhale” The idea is that which is breathed in is also breathed out.

 9:3 ἐξαίφνης “suddenly”

-9:7 συνοδεύοντες from: συνοδεύω Present, participle: “(with dative) to travel with
+9:7 συνοδεύοντες from συνοδεύω Present Participle: “(with dative) to travel with someone; to accompany”

 9:10 ὁράματι “vision”